kxdang/kiendang.me/content/blog/091-new-chapter/index.md

 In addition, I love self improvement and optimizing every aspect of my life.
 I really believe that continuous improvement is the key to success.
 I read <a href="https://www.goodreads.com/book/show/18693655-a-mind-for-numbers" target="blank">A Mind for Numbers</a> by Dr. Oakley  to learn how to learn more effectively which became my initiative to improving my Pomodoro process.

 I have been able to document every possible steps I have taken to show how far I've come.
-I have listed all courses and the exact number of hours spent on studying and learning which can be viewed here in a future post.
+I have listed all courses and the exact number of hours spent on studying and learning which can be viewed [here](/092-year-journey-summary/).

 I have been extremely grateful to have the support of my family and friends, without them, I know that I wouldn't have gotten this far.
 I have been in a very privilege position to be able to achieve my goals, that being said, I made sure I effectively utilized the opportunity I was given to make the career change.